How Will My Tooth Be Restored?

-If you have a large cavity in one of your back teeth then we can still restore this tooth with a tooth coloured filling, but we may suggest using porcelain instead.
-This is because the latest porcelains are very strong and will not crack or distort when they come under pressure during chewing.
+If you have a large cavity in one of your back teeth, clinicians can still restore this tooth with a tooth coloured filling, but they may suggest using porcelain instead.
+This is because the latest porcelains are quite strong and will not crack or distort when they come under pressure during chewing.
 These fillings are also called inlays and onlays, and are longer lasting than composite resin fillings.

 Can Tooth Coloured Fillings Hide The Gaps In Between My Teeth?

-Yes, we can use tooth coloured composite resin to help reduce or even close these gaps completely, depending on their size.
-This can be a more cost-effective choice than an alternative treatment such as porcelain veneers and is an option we can discuss with you when you visit 1300SMILES.
+Yes, a tooth coloured composite resin can help reduce or even close these gaps completely, depending on their size.
+This can be a more cost-effective choice than an alternative treatment such as porcelain veneers and is an option you can discuss with your dentist when you visit 1300SMILES.

-Get your teeth in great shape with our restorative dental treatments by booking your appointment online.
-If you have questions try our Live Chat button, or phone us to talk to our friendly and knowledgeable dental team.
+Get your teeth in great shape with restorative dental treatments by booking your appointment online.
+If you have questions, phone us to talk to the friendly and knowledgeable dental team at your local clinic.